marjoleinF/Speech-prosody-workshop-trees/README.md

 This folder contains all workshop materials for the workshop.
 All data files have the extension .rda.

+Before running the R script, make sure to update to or install the latest versions of R from https://cran.r-project.org/.

 ## References

 Fokkema, M., Smits, N., Zeileis, A., Hothorn, T., & Kelderman, H. (2018).
 Detecting treatment-subgroup interactions in clustered data with generalized linear mixed-effects model trees.
 Behavior research methods, 50, 2016-2034. https://doi.org/10.3758/s13428-017-0971-x